Brampton Divorce Lawyer Offering Free Consultation

 In Ontario, you cannot be granted a divorce until you have been separated from your spouse for at least 1 year.
 However, if you are filing for divorce on the grounds of adultery or cruelty and the courts are satisfied that these grounds exist, you can be granted divorce instantly.

 Must I have a lawyer to be granted a divorce?

 You don’t have to hire a lawyer to file for divorce.
 However, it’s important to get professional legal advice since there are steps that have to be taken on time and ensure your divorce progresses quickly.
 Lawyers also have access to resources and experience to ensure your legal rights are protected throughout the divorce.

 Can your spouse evict you from your matrimonial home once the divorce is granted?

-Certainly yes.
+Yes, your spouse can evict you from your matrimonial home once divorce is granted.
 If you are not the legal or joint titleholder of the property, then once a valid divorce order is obtained, the rights you possessed regarding the matrimonial home are lost.
 Therefore, your spouse can ask you to leave the property without any notice.

 Am I eligible to claim an equalization payment?

+That equalization will be done for any couple who comes to the court for property division.
 There is a statutory limitation period imposed by law for the claiming of an equalization payment.
 This period was reduced from 6 years when separated to 2 years when divorced.
 Overlooking this particular aspect of law can result in lost eligibility.